Unique's activity and COVID-19

 You can find regularly updated guidance about COVID-19 for health and social care settings, other non-clinical settings, and for the general public on GOV.UK here.

 The COVID-19 Adult Social Care Risk Reduction Framework contains lots of information relating to COVID-19 for social care workers, providers, service users and families.

 What do I do if I test positive for COVID-19?

-First of all, inform people in your life that you need to if they are not already being contacted through Test and Trace.
-Please inform us as soon as possible if you test positive by contacting us on 0161 998 2132 or email email@example.com and further advice will be given.
+Please inform everyone in your life that you need to if they are not already being contacted through Test and Trace and then inform us as soon as possible by contacting us on 0161 998 2132 or emailing firstname.lastname@example.org .
+We will require evidence of a positive test.

 What do I do if I’ve been asked to take a further test after already being tested positive?

 As long as you’ve self-isolated in line with national guidelines you do not need to take a further test before returning to work.
 You may continue to test positive, but you’re no longer at risk of infecting others.

 Am I exempt from self-isolating due to working in health and social care?

 On 19 July 2021, it was announced that health and social care staff can be exempt from a requested self-isolation period from NHS Test and Trace if they meet certain requirements, such as supplying a negative PCR test and have received both COVID-19 vaccinations.